Wings Over Europe: Gameplay

-Despite the "Lite" tag, a fair amount of realism has been built in; 1960s-style bombsights are simulated for the pre 1970's aircraft rather than modern computer-aided aiming reticules.
+Despite the "Lite" tag, a fair amount of realism has been built in; 1960s-style bombsights are simulated for the pre 1970's aircraft rather than modern computer-aided aiming reticles.
 Dive bombing and level bombing techniques have to be worked out by the game player if they are to have success at completing missions.

 Aircraft that come into service after 1970 have advanced Head Up Displays that allow the player to aim bombs with more accuracy than manual dive bombing techniques.
 Laser Guided bombs such as the GBU-12 Paveway are included; so are the A and B versions of the AGM-65 Maverick, allowing much easier ground target destruction for the late 1970s aircraft.

 US Air to Air missiles in the game consist of versions of the AIM-9 Sidewinder, AIM-7 Sparrow, and AIM-4 Falcon which are simulated to be as unreliable as the real missiles were.
 Regardless of having a "good lock on the target" there is a good chance the missile will miss.
 Missiles from 1978 onwards such as the AIM-9L version of the Sidewinder are much improved and more likely to score a hit.

 Dogfights are usually close in affairs regardless of the time period, but as the missiles get better over time, longer range kills can be achieved.

 The map of Germany has been scaled down slightly so that there is less time spent flying to a target, and also because air-to-air refuelling is not included in the game.
 The lack of water on the map has meant that aircraft carrier operations have not been included this time.

 During a mission the players will fly in a flight of aircraft in which the computer-controlled planes keep in formation as they fly to a target.
 This flight can be issued commands; attack other aircraft or ground targets, fly home if they are damaged, or jettison their drop tanks.
 As they fly many other computer-controlled aircraft will be up in the air and can be viewed as they engage in dogfights or bomb targets.

 Flying over Soviet held East Germany the player's aircraft will be met with a high level of radar guided Surface to Air Missiles (SAMS), and a variety of lethal Anti-Aircraft Artillery (AAA).
 The main SAMs are the soviet SA-2 and SA-6, of which early and later versions are included in the game increasing lethality accordingly.

 The player can select a fictitious campaign from either Red Thunder (1962), Red Hammer (1968), or Red Lightning (1979), each being from a different time era with different aircraft and weapons forcing the player to employ different tactics in each.

 Single Missions are also available, which can be customised to allow the player to practice with specific aircraft and weapons.